-As standard, all DIY worktops from Worktop Express® are provided unfinished, but if you choose to make use of our fabrication service, your worktops will have been sanded to an incredibly smooth finish and subject to two coats of commercial-grade HABiol oil on the top and bottom, and four coats to the edges of your worktop.
+As standard, all DIY worktops from Worktop Express® are provided unfinished, but if you choose to make use of our fabrication service, your worktops will have been sanded to an incredibly smooth finish and coated with commercial-grade HABiol oil on the top, bottom and edges of your worktop.

 If you choose to purchase worktops without any fabrication or finish, then you will need to apply the oil yourself before installation, and regularly thereafter.

 All worktops are supplied pre-sanded, but you may want to perform additional sanding to the worktop for a smooth 120 grit finish (read our ’How to Sand Solid Wood Worktops’ Nutshell Guide for more information).
 After sanding, fully clean the worktop using a damp cloth and allow it to dry before applying oil.